coderamen666/srd-v3.5-md/psionics/psionic-races.md

     and carrying limits are three-quarters of those of a Medium character.
 -   Dromite base land speed is 20 feet.
--   Chitin: A dromite's skin is hardened, almost like an exoskeleton, and grants the character a +3 natural armor bonus to AC and one of the following kinds of resistance to energy: cold 5, electricity 5, fire 5, or sonic 5.
+-   Chitin: A dromite’s skin is hardened, almost like an exoskeleton, and grants the character a +3 natural armor bonus to AC and one of the following kinds of resistance to energy: cold 5, electricity 5, fire 5, or sonic 5.
 The player chooses what type of energy